How Does Magma Form? (Composition)

 2. Flux melting: Flux melting occurs after introducing volatile, breaking the rock’s chemical bond.
 Also, It occurs when water or carbon dioxide is added to rock.
 These compounds cause the rock to melt at lower temperatures.

-Magma can also create when hot, liquid rock enters Earth’s cold crust.
+Magma can also be created when hot, liquid rock enters Earth’s cold crust.
 As the liquid rock solidifies, it loses heat to the surrounding crust.

 Why does magma rise to the surface?